What the Health?

 So what can we learn from all of this?

-It is still true that processed meats, high fat meats (like beef and pork) are not the healthiest options.
-It is true that most Americans eat too many animal products.
-It is still true that eating more vegetables, fruits, and whole grains is good for you.
-It is still true that your diet may be the single most important thing affecting your health.
+We know that it is still true that processed meats, high fat meats (like beef and pork) are not the healthiest options.
+Second, it is true that most Americans eat too many animal products.
+Third, it is still true that eating more vegetables, fruits, and whole grains is good for you.
+Lastly, it is still true that your diet may be the single most important thing affecting your health.
 It would benefit so many people who are struggling with health issues to consult an RD who specializes in areas they need help with.
-Lastly, it is still true that most documentaries like this one, don’t tell you the whole story.
+There is so much more information available now about what specific foods are the best for your body (according to your genes).
+The type of diet that works best for you, may not be the best for everyone else!
+Remember, most of these documentaries have an agenda, and they don’t tell you the whole story.